 \subsection{Tether}

 Tether was created by iFinex, the same company that runs the Bitfinex exchange and was originally called ``RealCoin."
-It was launched on the Bitcoin blockchain using the Omni Layer Protocol on October 6, 2014.\footnote{\citet{Blockreport}}.
-The token I study here is an ERC-20 token that was issued after a \$31 million hack in late 2017.\footnote{\url{https://tether.to/2017/11/}} I first detect the token on the Mainnet on November 28, 2017.
-As of October 2021, 49.6\% of Tether is on the Tron network, 46.7\% is on Ether, 1.8\% is still on Ommi, 1.6\% on Solana, and 0.3\% is on EOS, Algorand, Liquid, and SLP.\footnote{These data were retrieved from \url{wallet.tether.to/transparency} on October 11, 2021.}
+It was launched on the Bitcoin blockchain using the Omni Layer Protocol on October 6, 2014.\footnote{\citet{Blockreport}} The token I study here is an ERC-20 token that was issued after a \$31 million hack in late 2017.\footnote{\url{https://tether.to/2017/11/}} I first detect the token on the Mainnet on November 28, 2017.
+As of May 2022, 50.5\% of Tether is on the Tron network, 45.4\% is on Ether, 1.6\% on Solana, and 1.0\% is still on Ommi.
+An additional 0.9\% is on six smaller networks including Avalanche, Algorand, EOS, Liquid, SLP and Statemine.\footnote{These data were retrieved from \url{wallet.tether.to/transparency} on May 11, 2022.}

 The company originally represented Tether as something like a currency board: holding ``one U.S. dollar (“USD”) in reserve `backing' the tether...
 Every tether is always backed 1-to-1, by traditional currency held in our reserves.
 So 1 USDT is always equivalent to 1 USD.”